nordnet/cordova-hot-code-push/README.md

 Those options must be set on `deviceready` event.
 You should do that on every page load, because if application gets updated through the store - those options will be overridden with the corresponding values from the `config.xml`.

 `auto-download` and `auto-install` can be used when you want to perform update download and installation manually.
+You will need to do this if you want to provide authentication credentials or other headers.
 Let us extend previous example with `configure` method:

 ```js
 var app = {